rgrove/pie.gd/README.md

 ## Acknowledgments

-When I first set out to run a Mastodon instance on Fly.io a few weeks ago I did some searching to see if there was prior art, and I found Aman Gupta Karmani's [tmm1/flyapp-mastodon](https://github.com/tmm1/flyapp-mastodon) repo, which was a tremendous help in getting started.
+When I first set out to run a Mastodon instance on Fly.io I did some searching to see if there was prior art and I found Aman Gupta Karmani's [tmm1/flyapp-mastodon](https://github.com/tmm1/flyapp-mastodon) repo, which was a tremendous help in getting started.

 In the weeks since I first began running this server I've seen a few other people post about their own Mastodon instances on Fly.io, and I was fascinated to see some of the similarities and differences in how we solved the same problems.